lightly-ai/lightly/docs/source/docker/integration/dagster_aws.rst

 The next solid in the pipeline (`s3.py`) uploads the video to the S3 bucket.
-It saves the video in a randomly created subfolder in the S3 bucket and passes the object name to the next solid.
+It saves the video in a randomly created subfolder in the S3 bucket.
 Set the `BUCKET_NAME` and `REGION_NAME` to your bucket name and region of the EC2 instance.